Historic Sites In Maine. More Than Just Parks has 10 incredible must-see sites for you to visit.

 9. Wadsworth-Longfellow House

-The Wadsworth-Longfellow House is a historic house located in Portland, Maine.
-It was the childhood home of Henry Wadsworth Longfellow, one of America’s most famous poets and one of the five Fireside Poets.
-The house was built in 1785 by Stephen Longfellow, Henry’s grandfather, and it was the family home for over 150 years.
+The Wadsworth-Longfellow House was the childhood home of Henry Wadsworth Longfellow.
+It was built in 1785 by Stephen Longfellow, Henry’s grandfather, and it was the family home for over 150 years.

 After the death of Samuel Longfellow, the house was purchased by the Maine Historical Society, which opened it as a museum in 1895.
 The house was restored to its appearance during the time when Longfellow lived there, and it is now open to the public for tours.